 To get the best view of the Barcelona Magic Fountain show make sure you arrive early.

-In general the best place to sit is on the steps leading up to the MNAC museum behind.
+In general the best place to sit is on the steps leading up to the MNAC museum behind (check out the pic above).

-Another great spot is the pedestrian bridge on the Plaza de España side.
+Another great spot for the dancing fountains is the pedestrian bridge on the Plaza de España side.

-If you’re willing to spend a bit of money you could also grab a drink on the 8th floor terrace of Hotel Catalonia Plaza for a view without crowds.
+If you’re willing to spend a bit of money on your Barcelona itinerary you could also grab a drink on the 8th floor terrace of Catalonia Barcelona Plaza.

 La Fuente Magica is found in Plaza Carles Buigas at the end of Avenida Reina Maria Cristina.